dvis3yzawwgr9p4du4g7rcqsie1vi7

 Here is a YouTube of a “normal flight review” which a creative CFI leveraged to provide some tools once it was obvious “the basics” were proficient.
 Here they took some hoodwork into a “call for help” and a simulated instrument approach – to prevent the (too common and 95% fatal) VFR into IMC situation.
 This is “added value” that may save a life!

 Complacency is a huge contributing factor in many aviation accidents; we all mask risk because of familiarity.
 Try surprising your client by popping open a window during initial take-off (inspire an abort).
 Way too many pilots regard the take-off as the simplest phase of flight when in reality, it is the most toxic.
 A good briefing is essential before the power is applied on every take-off.
-Actively involving your pilot in the challenges and construction a personal flight review also inspires a sense of mastery.
+Actively involving your pilot in the challenges and construction of a personal flight review also inspires a sense of mastery.
 Have fun and fly safely.

 Join SAFE and get great benefits (1/3 off ForeFlight!)
 This supports our mission of increasing aviation safety by promoting excellence in education.
 Our FREE SAFE Toolkit App puts required pilot endorsements and experience requirements right on your smartphone and facilitates CFI+DPE teamwork.
 Our CFI insurance was developed by SAFE specifically for CFIs (and is the best value in the business).

-6 thoughts on “Better Flight Reviews; Get Focused!”
+8 responses to “Better Flight Reviews; Get Focused!”

 Tell us what *you* think!